nsbradford/ExuberantCV/CourseNotes.md

         * Inverse warping: for each pixel (location) in new image, go in the reverse direction to find where it came from, and use bilinear interpolation to smooth
     * Projective Geometry
       * A line in the image is a plane of rays through the origin, represented as a 3-vector (just like a homogeneous vector for a line)
+      * Given any formula for points/lines, can switch the meanings between points and lines.
+So, given two points, simply take the cross product of their homogeneous coordinates to find the line between them.
+Can also find the intersection of two lines the same way.
+      * Can extend all this logic easily into 3D projective geometry
+    * Essential Matrix (precursor to fundamental matrix): can be useful for determining both the relative position and orientation between the cameras and the 3D position of corresponding image points.
+      * Location of X in prime frame (X'), can be obtained by rotating and translating it (X' = RX + T)
+      * X'.t E X = 0 (E is the essential matrix)
+      * Parallel cameras:
+        * R = Identity Matrix, and T = [=B, 0, 0].T where B is distance between the cameras.
+Thus, Essential Matrix E is written as T cross product R (which can be written as a multiplication).
+Make use of this to derive that epipolar lines will be horizontal
+    * Fundamental Matrix: infer essential matrix properties from weakly calibrated cameras
+      * Write as P_image = K_internal * PHI_external * P_world
+      * By estimating fundamental matrix from pixel correspondences in stereo images, can reconstruct epipolar geometry without intrinsic or extrinsic parameters: Line = F * point
+      * Applications: stereo image rectification, photo synch (reconstruct using many images)

 4. Image Features
   1. 4A Feature detection
+    * Use local features (must detect and match) to find corresponding points between images and construct essential/fundamental matrices
+    * Good features: repeatable/precise, saliency/matchability, compactness and efficiency, locality (a feature only covers a small portion of the image)

   * 4B Feature descriptors
   * 4C Model fitting
 5. Lighting